Inspirations & Ideas — 8th Grade Support

 Fraction Feud

-Fraction Feud cards are really great.
-They are ripe with opportunities to reason about unit fractions, equivalent fractions, magnitude, partitioning ... everything we want them reasoning about, instead of trying to rely on procedures.
+Fraction Feud cards are ripe with opportunities to reason about unit fractions, equivalent fractions, magnitude, and partitioning — everything students need to develop deep fraction sense, instead of relying on procedures.

 The kids absolutely loved Fraction Feud War, and they were really sad the class ended.